-Today we'll look at Veeva Systems Inc. (NYSE:VEEV) and reflect on its potential as an investment.
+Today we are going to look at Veeva Systems Inc. (NYSE:VEEV) to see whether it might be an attractive investment prospect.
 Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.18 = US$289m ÷ (US$1.9b - US$307m) (Based on the trailing twelve months to October 2019.)

 So, Veeva Systems has an ROCE of 18%.

 When making comparisons between similar businesses, investors may find ROCE useful.
 Using our data, we find that Veeva Systems's ROCE is meaningfully better than the 8.0% average in the Healthcare Services industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Regardless of where Veeva Systems sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

 The image below shows how Veeva Systems's ROCE compares to its industry, and you can click it to see more detail on its past growth.

 When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
 Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
 ROCE is only a point-in-time measure.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for Veeva Systems.